 For better or worse, a morning or evening shower can turn your mood around.
 A solid showerhead will always ensure that you step out of the tub grinning—or, at the very least, not grimacing.
 Pay attention to water pressure, flow and available spray patterns.
 While fixed showerheads are often cheaper, a handheld shower gives you more flexibility and maneuverability.
 It makes it easier to clean your tub, too.

 Everyday dishes don’t need to cost you a paycheck.
 They’ll make it from takeout Chinese to huge dinner parties just as well as a more expensive set.
 As you shop for dishes, focus on your needs.
 For example, if you use a microwave frequently, you’ll want to avoid melamine plates because they will melt when nuked.
 If you tend to break things, try porcelain instead of stoneware, which chips easily.

-When it comes to deciding where you should splurge in your home and where it makes the most sense to save, it always comes down to value.
+To decide where you should splurge in your home and where it makes the most sense to save, it always comes down to value.
 If you’re not sure what to budget for an item, ask yourself this essential question: What do I gain from spending more?
 Sometimes, it’ll be worth it to up the ante.
-Other times, though, you’ll be patting yourself on the back for your savvy bargain hunting.
+Other times, though, you’ll pat yourself on the back for your savvy bargain hunt.

 You might also like:

 – How to write a rent reduction letter

 – RentBond: Am I eligible to apply and be approved for a bond loan?